 There is a slight performance boost in minimum FPS for certain games.
 However, this performance boost is not for every game and is negated by other categories in which DDR3 still performs better.

 If there's no performance boost, why go with DDR4 right now?

-DDR4 makes sense to a lot of people simply because it's mandatory for use with Haswell-e and Skylake processors.
+DDR4 makes sense to a lot of people simply because it's mandatory for use newer systems.
 In addition, it allows these systems to have a bit more longevity.

 Why budget DDR4 is your best option:

 With the ability to overclock DDR4 and set timings lower there is little to no real benefit with going with RAM that posts flashy stock speeds.
 Ideally, you'll find ram that's cheap that you can overclock to at least 2400 Mhz and 15 CL.
 If you want better ram, consider upgrading down the road when manufacturers have gotten some of the kinks worked out.

 Gaming and Performance Benefits for DDR4 vs DDR3:

 Yes MT/s is higher and power usage is lower; however, as of right now there are few performance gains made by switching to DDR4.
 As timing gets tighter and games and programs learn to take advantage of it, this is likely to change.